krfkeith/piccol/docs/source/DOCS.rst

 Lambda function calls
 ---------------------

+.. index:: Lambda functions, Function calls

-A **lambda function** in Piccol is an anonymous function that is defined in-line while an expression is parsed and immediately called.
+A **lambda function** in Piccol is an anonymous function that is defined in-line while an expression is parsed, and is immediately called at the corresponding place at runtime.

 It looks like this: ::